-When you’re feeling sick, nothing can cheer you up quite like a little care package from a friend (or, let’s be honest, mom).
-I love the idea of passing on the kindness by making a kit to giveaway next time a friend or family member is feeling under the weather.
+When you’re feeling sick, nothing can cheer you up quite like a care package from a friend (or, let’s be honest, mom).
+I love the idea of passing on the kindness by making a kit to give away next time a friend or family member is feeling under the weather.

 Natural Remedy Get Well Kit

 We’re big fans of natural remedies for pesky colds and annoying sinus infections, and this basket includes recipes for our favorite and most effective treatments.
 Most of them you can DIY, so you might want to make an extra batch for yourself—just in case!

 1. Eucalyptus for steam inhalation (see below)